MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 Because of some confusion with these chips being used on various boards interchangably:

-* The ES8388 chip is used in Espressif ESP32 Lyra-T boards and newer AI Thinker ESP AudioKit boards
+* The ES8388 chip is used in Espressif ESP32 Lyra-T boards and newer Ai-Thinker ESP AudioKit boards
-* The AC101 chip is used in older AI Thinker ESP AudioKit boards
+* The AC101 chip is used in older Ai-Thinker ESP AudioKit boards

 These audio chips reqires I2C commands to initialize properly.
 "Line-in mode" has been hard-coded into the initialization and will be used when "ES8388" or "AC101" is selected.